Forwarding Mail With The USPS

-It seems simple, but forwarding your mail with the U.S. Postal Service (USPS) can easily become a tad bit convoluted (or altogether forgotten!) amidst all of the other tedious, time-consuming tasks you need to take care of when you move.
+It seems simple, but forwarding your mail with the United States Postal Service (USPS) can easily become a tad bit convoluted (or altogether forgotten!) amidst all of the other tedious, time-consuming tasks you need to take care of when you move.

 Below, you’ll see some of the most frequently asked questions we receive here at Updater about the USPS change of address and mail forwarding services over the course of 12 months (you can trust us – we forward a lot of mail).
 Read on for everything you need to know about forwarding your mail and better managing your move.

 When will the USPS begin forwarding my mail?

 Once your change of address form has been submitted, it typically takes the USPS about 10-12 business days to process your mail forwarding request.
 This means you will begin receiving your mail on or after the mail forwarding start date you selected.

 How do I know (for sure) if my mail has been forwarded?